 To help you celebrate the unique culture of Japan and appreciate your time there even more, we’ve rounded up some interesting facts about Japan.
-We even included some things to know before your trip and essential tips for traveling in Japan.

 You’ll definitely come away from this article with some new knowledge of Japan under your belt.

-This article is broken down into sections:
+This article is broken down into different categories:

 Geographical facts about Japan